onilabs/conductance/examples/chat/src/chat.app.md

 #ifdef DOC
   #ifdef STEP1_ONLY

-## Part 1: Simple UI
+## Part 1: Simple User Interface

 ### File: index.app

+#include res/require-system.html

+Conductance is built on [StratifiedJS](TODO) (SJS), which adds a number of powerful features on top of the JavaScript language, including a module system.
+When we require a module, the require function loads that module asynchronously.
+But we don't need to use a callback to receive its results, the SJS runtime lets us to call asynchronous code and simply wait for their value as if they were synchronous.

+Condunctance includes two builtin `hubs`, which are essentially short names for library URLs:

+ - `sjs:` The StratifiedJS standard library
+ - `mho:` Condunctance libraries

-First, we import the different modules we'll make use of.
+To start writing our app, we require the different modules we'll make use of.
+We use
-Conductance uses the CommonJS module system (like nodejs), even for client-side code.

-It has a few additional features, which allow us to use different "hubs" - here we load modules from the `mho:` hub (conductance) and the `sjs:` hub (StratifiedJS).
+<span class="info-link">destructuring assignment</span> to create local variables
+for specific functions in the modules we load:

+#include res/destructuring.html

   #elif defined STEP2_ONLY